 I told Nafez, my colleague from Sacramento, about that experience the next day at the CPO office and he laughed at me, having spent $30 for a plate of Applebee’s

 spaghetti.
 Now, whenever he and I discuss some rip-off that we’ve heard about in Qatar, one of us will say to the other in a cheerful Filipino accent, “See you

 Above left: At Souq Waqif with friends after our camel dinner.

-Above center: Along with numerous restaurants, Souq Waqif has dozens of stalls with an eclectic and often surprising collection of goodies.
+Above right: Along with numerous restaurants, Souq Waqif has dozens of stalls with eclectic and

 Food in the Middle East: Part 2

 Now that I have my own apartment, I usually cook at home, though I do eat out once in a while, especially on Thursday nights to kick off the